 Warning Sign Mitigatable?
 How to Mitigate

 If someone you know has bad breath, thinning hair, or acne, it doesn’t necessarily mean he or she is doping.
-However, if you notice all of them combined with mood swings and suddenly huge muscles, they’re probably signs of steroid use.
+However, if you notice all of them combined with mood swings and suddenly huge muscles, they’re probably signs of use.
 Approach your friend or family member empathetically and be supportive.
-Remember that steroid use is not a death sentence, and there is help for those who abuse it.
+Remember that using is not a death sentence, and there is help for those who abuse it.